-a) Please indicate the total number of employees.
+T a) Please indicate the total number of employees.
 2 b) Please indicate the total number of employees hired on temporary/contractual/casual basis.
 Nil c) Please indicate the number of permanent women employees.
 1 d) Please indicate the number of permanent employees with disabilities.
 Nil e) Do you have an employee association that is recognized by management?
 No f) What percentage of your permanent employees is members of this recognized employee association?
 Not applicable g) Please indicate the number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial year.
 No complaints relating to child labour, forced labour, involuntary labour and sexual harassment were received during the year. h) What percentage of your employees were given safety & skill up-gradation training in the last year?
 Nil Permanent Employees (includes women employees and employees with disabilities) Not applicable Casual/Temporary/Contractual Employees Not applicable a) Has the Company mapped its internal and external stakeholders?
 Yes.
 The Company has processes and procedures in place to engage with the stakeholders. b) Out of the above, has the Company identified the disadvantaged, vulnerable & marginalized stakeholders?
-No. However, the company ensures that there is no discrimination against the marginalized stakeholders. c) Are there any special initiatives taken by the Company to engage with the disadvantaged, vulnerable and marginalized stakeholders?
+1 - c) Are there any special initiatives taken by the Company to engage with the disadvantaged, vulnerable and marginalized stakeholders?